Semi-Anchored Multi-Step Gradient Descent Ascent Method for Structured Nonconvex-Nonconcave Composite Minimax Problems: Introduction

 The SA-MGDA is an implementation-wise simple modification of the MGDA with an improved convergence guarantee.
 This is inspired by and includes the primal-dual hybrid gradient (PDHG) method~\cite{chambolle:11:afo,esser:10:agf}.
 The PDHG is an instance of a preconditioned proximal point method~\cite{he:12:cao} for a bilinearly-coupled minimax problem, and our result is its nonlinear extension via the BPP.
 Similar but different extensions of the PDHG have been recently studied in \cite{hamedani:21:apd,yadav:18:san,zhao:19:osa}.

 {\bf Our main contributions} are summarized as follows.

-\begingroup \allowdisplaybreaks \begin{itemize} \item We study the properties of the BPP method and analyze its worst-case rate, in terms of the Bregman distance between two successive iterates, under the weak MVI and the strong MVI conditions, in Section~\ref{sec:bppm}. \item Built upon Section~\ref{sec:bppm}, we develop a new semi-anchoring (SA) approach for the MGDA, named SA-MGDA, and provide its worst-case rates for the structured nonconvex-nonconcave composite problems, in Section~\ref{sec:saag}. \item We construct a backtracking line-search version of the SA-MGDA, in Section~\ref{sec:exten}, for the case where the Lipschitz constant is unavailable.
+\begingroup \allowdisplaybreaks \begin{itemize} \item We study the properties of the BPP method and analyze its worst-case rate (for a strongly convex and smooth Legendre function), in terms of the Bregman distance between two successive iterates, under the weak MVI and the strong MVI conditions, in Section~\ref{sec:bppm}. \item Built upon Section~\ref{sec:bppm}, we develop a new semi-anchoring (SA) approach for the MGDA, named SA-MGDA, and provide its worst-case rates for the structured nonconvex-nonconcave composite problems, in Section~\ref{sec:saag}. \item We construct a backtracking line-search version of the SA-MGDA, in Section~\ref{sec:exten}, for the case where the Lipschitz constant is unavailable.
 We also develop a non-Euclidean version of the SA-MGDA for smooth adaptable functions \cite{bolte:18:fom}. \end{itemize} \endgroup